AndrewBroz/cronli5/README.md

 is based on code from [a gist by dunse][dunse].
 Although `prettycron` was close to meeting my needs, I wasn't fully satisfied with the output. `cronli5` tries to render as many cron patterns in as direct and as idiomatic English as possible.
-Test cases that describe where it fails to do so, and which prescribe an *obviously better* description, would be greatly appreciated.
+Test cases that describe where it fails to do so and which prescribe an *obviously better\** description would be greatly appreciated.

 `cronli5` was written from scratch and has no production dependencies.
 Its source does not borrow code, in whole or in part, from [prettycron] [prettycron], [Stack Overflow answers][stackoverflow], or any other project.
 Any resemblance to other code, living or dead, is purely coincidental.

+\* Obviously better _to me_.

 ## License